Layout

 </Tiles>

 By default, all layout components will render full width.
 However, most applications will want to limit the width of content on the screen.
-In order to address this, Braid provides the ContentBlock component that sets a maximum width and centres content horizontally.
+In order to address this, Braid provides the ContentBlock component that sets a maximum width and horizontally center-aligns the block by default.

 Hello World